RiyanshiTomar/RiyanshiTomar/README.md

 ---

 🌟 Featured Projects
-IEEE-754 Conversion
+🔶IEEE-754 Conversion

 A converter made by me using C programming language for real number data types to convert into their binary one.

-Kisan Seva
+🔶Kisan Seva

 A platform empowering farmers with:

 Real-time crop information

-Market prices and weather updates

 Resources for sustainable farming practices

-TIC-TAC-TOE Game
+🔶TIC-TAC-TOE Game

 Made by me using C programming language

-The Tech Student
+🔶The Tech Student

 A YouTube channel where I share my tech journey and offer insights into PW IOI student life, coding tutorials, and more!